luka-hash/css-reset/README.md

 ## Contributions

-If you notice a bug/error, raise and issue, create a PR, or just [mail me](mailto:luka@ljudi.org?subject=Hi&body=Dear%20Luka,).
+If you notice a bug/error, raise and issue, create a PR, or just [mail me](mailto:luka@ljudi.org).

 ## Licence

-This code is licensed under MIT licence (see LICENCE for details).
+This code is licensed under the terms of MIT licence (see LICENCE for details).